thomaskoppelaar/vscode-markdown-preview-wikilinks/README.md

 - Linking between files with different extensions (e.g. `.markdown` and `.md`) Will cause trouble.
   - Currently, this extension will append any link with a `.md` extension.

+- File naming convention is very basic: `lowercase-filenames-without-spaces-or-periods` will work the best.
+Anything else is bandit territory.

 ## Roadmap

 - [X] User defined settings